Asim Munir: Field Marshal (2025–present)

 In the aftermath of the 2025 India–Pakistan conflict, the Government of Pakistan promoted Munir to the rank of Field Marshal on 20 May 2025, making him the second individual in Pakistan's history to attain the rank after Ayub Khan.
-Asim Munir's promotion as Field Marshal also makes him the first and only military commander in the history of Pakistan to occupy the office of the Chief of the Army Staff (COAS) with the rank of Field Marshal (five-star General), which is a historical departure from a tradition where the COAS often holds a four-star General rank.
+His promotion as Field Marshal also makes him the first and only military commander in the history of Pakistan to occupy the office of the Chief of the Army Staff (COAS) with the rank of Field Marshal (five-star General), which is a historical departure from a tradition where the COAS often holds a four-star General rank.
 Ayub Khan, who was Pakistan's first Field Marshal, abandoned his office of the Chief of the Army Staff after his promotion as Field Marshal.

-The elevation was approved unanimously by the federal cabinet in recognition of his leadership during Operation Bunyan-um-Marsoos, which the government credited with repelling Indian aggression and ensuring national security.
-Prime Minister Shehbaz Sharif described the military operation as a "remarkable success" and commended Munir's "exemplary courage and resolve".
-On 16 May 2025, he declared the day to be observed annually as Youm-e-Tashakur ("Day of Gratitude") following the conclusion of the 2025 India–Pakistan conflict.
+The elevation was approved unanimously by the federal cabinet in recognition of his leadership during Operation Bunyanum Marsoos, which the government credited with repelling Indian aggression and ensuring national security.
+Prime Minister Shehbaz Sharif commended Munir's "exemplary courage and resolve" during the operation.
 According to Inter-Services Public Relations (ISPR), Munir dedicated the honour to the people of Pakistan, the armed forces, and particularly to the martyrs and veterans.

 In June 2025, Munir became the first Pakistani army chief to be hosted for lunch by a serving U.S. president, Donald Trump, without simultaneously holding the office of the country's head of state.
 Trump credited Munir with playing a key role in defusing the 2025 India–Pakistan conflict, preventing escalation to a potential nuclear confrontation.
 According to U.S. Central Command chief Michael Kurilla, Munir personally coordinated with U.S. officials on counterterrorism operations, including the arrest of the Abbey Gate bombing suspect in Kabul.
+Munir accompanied Prime Minister Shehbaz Sharif to Riyadh for the signing of the Strategic Mutual Defence Agreement between Pakistan and Saudi Arabia in September 2025.
+In October 2025, Trump referred to him as "my favourite field marshal" during a peace summit in Egypt.